- Reference Number: HEY-284/2018

 You should use sanitary towels only.
 Please do not use tampons due to the risk of infection.
 Tampons may only be used when you have your next normal period.

 Most women experience some cramping or lower abdominal pain after the operation.
 This normally lasts anywhere between a few hours to a few days.
 You are advised to take pain relieving tablets such as paracetamol to relieve the pain as necessary (unless you have an allergy to these or if you have been advised by your doctor not to take these due to existing health problems or medication).
-If this is the case, the nurse will advise you on what pain relief you are able to take.
+If this is the case, the nurse will advise you on what pain relief medication you are able to take.

 Do not resume sexual intercourse until after all bleeding has stopped.